GoogleChrome/developer.chrome.com/site/en/docs/devtools/tmp/web/tools/chrome-devtools/memory-problems/memory-101/index.md

 In cases where there is a very small number of properties, they can be stored internally in the JavaScript object itself.

-**Map** - an object that describes the kind of object and its layout.
+**Map**-an object that describes the kind of object and its layout.
 For example, maps are used to describe implicit object hierarchies for [fast property access][3].

 ### Object groups {: #object_groups }